A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Kelowna is inside the Okanagan Valley in Southern Interior BC and is the region’s largest city.
 It’s located on the traditional, ancestral, and unceded territory of the syilx/Okanagan people.
 The word Kelowna comes from the syilx/Okanagan word ki?láwna?, which means grizzly bear.

-Kelowna is right next to the scenic Okanagan Lake.
+Kelowna is right next to scenic Okanagan Lake.
 Like the rest of the Okanagan Valley, Kelowna is famous for its vineyards, with more than 40 wineries in the area, as well as craft breweries, cideries, and distilleries.

 Disclosure: I only recommend products that I’ve used in the past, and all opinions expressed in this post are my own.
 This post contains affiliate links.
 If you use one of the links throughout the page to buy something, I may earn a small commission at no extra cost to you.
 Thank you!